eclectic-kitty/notes/Album Thots - Sprained Ankle.md

 Something more fleshy, something more noisy, something with a light, somethign with sheets

+### Evocative lines
+- "The broken strings and amplifiers scream with holy noise"
+- "A saline communion that I held like a seance on the blacktop"
+- "But I can't go to bed without drawing the red, shaving off breaths Each one so heavy, each one so cumbersome
+Each one a lead weight hanging between my lungs"
+- "The low, electric glow, static snows in the lobby"
+- "But the same briars from your ribs
+Are the tinder in my father's house"
+- "And grind my teeth like sutures, my mouth like a wound"
+- "The walls of my skull bend backwards
+And in like a labyrinth"
+- "But I think there's a God and He hears either way When I rejoice and complain"
+- "Tell me in thin paper about your love"
+- "Peel back my skin, call out my name"
+- "Vessel of brightness, come make me blind"
+- "God, I wanna go home"
+- "Needles to the worn-out rags"

 ## Potential other records
 - It's a Wonderful Life